dance-pipeline/dance/.github/CONTRIBUTING.md

 - [ ] Tag the final, debugged version
   - `git tag -a X.Y.Z [latest pushed commit] && git push --follow-tags`
 - [ ] Get the PR merged in

+## Documentation

+For information on building the documentation (including setting up a server to automatically reload the docs), see [here](../docs/README.md).

 ## Versioneer Auto-version